Lankala-Kumar-19/ExpenseTracker/README.md

 - Global exception handling is implemented using `@ControllerAdvice`.

-### Custom Exceptions
+- All exceptions are handled in a single centralized class
+- Each exception is mapped to a predefined `ErrorCode`
+- HTTP status codes are derived from the associated `ErrorCode`
+- Ensures consistent error responses across all APIs

+### Supported Error Codes
-- User not found
+- USER_NOT_FOUND
-- Duplicate username
+- DUPLICATE_USERNAME
-- Expense not found
+- CATEGORY_NOT_FOUND
-- Category not found
+- EXPENSE_NOT_FOUND
-- Duplicate category
+- DUPLICATE_CATEGORY

 ---